Lotus-Petal-Architecture/lotus_generated_examples/lotus3D/DeveloperNotesMain.md

 - Save sorted CSV with new filename.

+- Remove spaces in CSV column names.

 - Pull thumbnail images when files contain URL data.

 - Generate multiple pages of Lotus Charts (when spreadsheets contain >2000 rows).

 - Import from JSON.

-- Choice to generate original chart format for records sets <500 rows (lower performance, but more flexibility with filters).
+- Option to use original chart format for records sets <500 rows (this has lower performance, but more flexibility with filters).

 DATA NOTES: